Porsche at the 2018 Geneva Motor Show

 Close to motor racing: the new 911 GT3 RS with a 520 hp naturally aspirated engine

-With the 911 GT3 RS, Porsche will also be presenting the most powerful road-going track sports car with a naturally aspirated engine.
-The power of 383 kW (520 hp) is generated by a six-cylinder boxer engine with a four-liter capacity and a revving range of up to 9,000 rpm.
-Just like the heart of the new GT model, the chassis comes directly from the world of motorsport upgraded with rear-axle steering, all geared towards uncompromising precision.
+With the 911 GT3 RS, Porsche will also be presenting it's most powerful road-going track sports car with a naturally aspirated engine.
+The power of 383 kW (520 hp) is generated by a six-cylinder boxer engine with a four-litre capacity and a revving range of up to 9,000 rpm.
+Just like the heart of the new GT model, the chassis comes directly from the world of motor sport upgraded with rear-axle steering, all geared towards uncompromising precision.
 The 911 GT3 RS can accelerate from zero to 100 km/h in 3.2 seconds, reaching a top speed of 312 km/h (194 mph).

 Swiss market: customers continue to prefer sporty models in 2017